neelsoumya/dsSurvivalClient/README.md

 # Acknowledgements

 We acknowledge the help and support of the DataSHIELD technical team.
-We are especially grateful to Paul Burton, Demetris Avraam, Stuart Wheater and Patricia Ryser-Welch for fruitful discussions and feedback.
+We are especially grateful to Paul Burton, Demetris Avraam, Stuart Wheater, Patricia Ryser-Welch and Wolfgang Vichtbauer for fruitful discussions and feedback.

 # Contact